Restrict access to a single post or page

 Add any additional marketing content in the meta box and click Save changes.

-Memberful will pull the first two paragraphs from your protected posts to use as marketing content for logged out visitors.
-This feature requires <p>
+Memberful will pull the first two paragraphs from your protected posts to be displayed before the marketing content for logged out visitors.
+This feature looks for <p> tags in your posts to detect the first few paragraphs to use as teaser content, so make sure your content is properly formatted in paragraphs.

 Add members-only content